chainwayxyz/citrea-docs/developer-documentation/ecosystem-tooling/wallets-aa.md

 ---

+### Asigna

+[Asigna](https://www.asigna.io/) is a non-custodial multisig vault designed for secure, multi-party Bitcoin asset management on Bitcoin \& Bitcoin L2s.
+Available on the Citrea Testnet, it allows teams and DAOs manage shared BTC treasuries and interact with apps securely.

+You can check the SDK documentation [here](https://asigna.gitbook.io/asigna/developers/multisig-sdk/evm-sdk) and kickstart your development.

+---

 {% hint style="note" %}
 Citrea is EVM compatible, so you can add Citrea Testnet to any EVM wallet with the content available at the [chain information](/developer-documentation/chain-information.md) section.
 {% endhint %}